Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 First, Everest Base Camp, Then Gokyo Lakes

-Near the top on the counter-clockwise route
+Near the top on the counterclockwise route

 You do not need to start early from Zongla to the pass.
 However, if you are a slow trekker, we recommend starting at least half an hour earlier than other normal-faced trekkers.
-The trail on this side is more transparent and less climbing, but you will walk about 200m distance on ice right before reaching the top.
+The trail on this side is more transparent and has less climbing, but you will walk about 200m on ice right before reaching the top.
 The ice does not start melting in the morning before the sun's heat, so walking upward from here will be less slippery if you go over Cho La from the Everest Base Camp side.

 You will not miss a chance of reaching very close to the world's most incredible mountain if you visit the base camp first, even if you can not go over the Cho La, because most trekkers might have a primary goal of reaching the bottom of Everest at least once in their life.